1. Accept or decline offer

 EU residents are required to fill in the “Personal income form”.
 If your family income is not produced in Italy, but in Europe or an associated state, select “INCOME DERIVED FROM OUTSIDE ITALY”.

-If upload of all documents is successful and validated, the status of your application will change into “Enrolled”.
+If the upload of all the documents is successful, our office will validate them, and the status of your application will change into “Enrolled”.

 You will receive: